herzog-ch/online-freizeit-organisator/README.md

 + Static Files

-    No additional static files (css, js) is needed
+    No additional static file (css, js) is needed in the login app

 ### Events App